 No baking soda or baking powder?
 Don’t fret!
 If you’ve got some egg whites in the fridge, you’re in luck.
 Using whipped egg whites as a baking powder or baking soda substitute won’t do the exact same thing, however, it will add some volume to your recipe (most likely) so that you don’t have to wax the whole project, especially if you’re right in the middle of it.
 Ideally, you can use this for things like pancakes or waffles, but probably not in cookies or cakes, for example.

-To Make: beat an egg white until it’s fully and fold into your batter (if you over mix, the whites will deflate)
+To Make: beat an egg white until it’s frothy and fold into your batter (if you over mix, the whites will deflate)

 Substitutes For Baking Powder: Plain Yogurt